Do they drink real alcohol in Peaky Blinders?

 Q: How do prop drinks resemble real alcohol?

 A: Prop drinks are carefully crafted to closely resemble the appearance of real alcoholic beverages.
-They may include ingredients such as colored water, non-alcoholic beer, or specialized mixtures that mimic the texture and color of various alcoholic drinks.
+They are often made using non-alcoholic substitutes such as colored water, non-alcoholic beer, or specialized mixtures that mimic the texture and color of various alcoholic drinks.

 Conclusion

-While the characters in Peaky Blinders may appear to be indulging in copious amounts of alcohol, the reality is that the actors are consuming non-alcoholic substitutes.
-The use of prop drinks not only ensures the safety of the cast but also allows for consistent performances and simplifies the logistics of filming.
+While the characters in Peaky Blinders may appear to be indulging in copious amounts of alcohol, the reality is that the actors are consuming non-alcoholic substitutes during filming.
+This decision prioritizes the safety and consistency of the performances, allowing the actors to fully immerse themselves in their roles without the influence of alcohol.
 So, next time you watch Peaky Blinders, rest assured that the actors are not actually getting intoxicated on set, but rather delivering their exceptional performances with the help of cleverly crafted prop drinks.